joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >
 # Simplification of graphs
 >
 Graphs views are essential, but sometimes the graph view can become overwhelming due to the size of the results.
 To exemplify this issue, we will next perform functional enrichment analysis using a more realistic dataset from a study using the mouse model organism.
 The original dataset can be found here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE30352.
-In this study (https://www.nature.com/articles/nature10532), the authors compared the gene expression of several tissues.
+In this [study](https://www.nature.com/articles/nature10532), the authors compared the gene expression of several tissues.
 Here, we will use results from the comparison between heart and brain.
 >
 > ### {% icon hands_on %} Hands-on:
 > For the first exercise we will use as a study sample the differential genes (padjusted<0.05).